-NOTE: Certain Microsoft licenses (E5) have Microsoft 365 Advanced eDiscovery which has more features that Core eDiscovery.
-However Advanced eDiscovery also has limitations that still may necessitate the use of more robust eDiscovery tools (e.g. only native production formats, inability to process third party data, and keyword search limitations described below).
+NOTE: Certain Microsoft licenses (E5) have Microsoft 365 Advanced eDiscovery which has more features than Core eDiscovery.
+However, Advanced eDiscovery also has limitations that still may necessitate the use of more robust eDiscovery tools (e.g. only native production formats, inability to process third-party data, and keyword search limitations described below).
 Below are the main differences between Core and Advanced eDiscovery:

-Most eDiscovery projects, compliance matters, and internal investigations are heavily dependant on keywords and the good ol’ ediscovery search query to cull large datasets.
+Most eDiscovery projects, compliance matters, and internal investigations are heavily dependent on keywords and the good ol’ eDiscovery search query to cull large datasets.
 Matters can have a few search terms or have lists of hundreds of terms – trust me, the list of terms can be extensive.